What to know about iOS apps tracking

-How to stop iPhone apps from tracking you across sites and apps in iOS 14
+How to block iPhone apps tracking in iOS 14.5

 - Tap Tracking.